shiftonelabs/laravel-sqs-fifo-queue/README.md

 Setting the `allow_delay` config option to `true` for a queue will allow the `later()` method to push a job on that queue without an exception.
 However, the delay parameter sent to the `later()` method is completely ignored since the delay time is defined in SQS on the queue itself.

-*Note: There is a bug in Laravel 5.4.36 - 5.6.35 that causes all queued `Mailable` objects that use the `\Illuminate\Bus\Queueable` trait to use the `later()` method.
-If you are affected by this, you will need to set the `allow_delay` config option to `true` for your queues, even if they don't allow delays.
-This will prevent the exception from being thrown.*

 ## Advanced Usage

 #### Per-Job Group and Deduplicator